yu-i-i/overleaf-cep/README.md

 - Autocomplete of reference keys
 - Symbol Palette
 - "From External URL" feature
+- Advanced administrator tools for managing user accounts and projects

 > [!CAUTION]
 > Overleaf Community Edition is intended for use in environments where **all** users are trusted.
 Community Edition is **not** appropriate for scenarios where isolation of users is required due to Sandbox Compiles not being available.
 When not using Sandboxed Compiles, users have full read and write access to the `sharelatex` container resources (filesystem, network, environment variables) when running LaTeX compiles.